Vandivier/research-dissertation-case-for-alt-ed/loose-notes.md

 Early chapter 7 which is to say early chapter 6 does a good job of going over and I’ll turn it of pedagogy called project-based learning.
 This could be advertise a bowl to an employer because project-based learning as much in common with projectbased production that is many employers, particularly an IT and corporate setting, have projectbased production with project managers and so on.
 Of course this is not all employers, so part of a good education involves working backwards from a concrete set of employers not even just jobs but actually The employer.

 I’m just going to go ahead and continue using the Audible chapters and I’ll correct for them at analysis time.
-In chapter 7 about 12 to 13 minutes and, Kim states that a recent move and education is to focus on what students should have in terms of capabilities as a result of their education.
+In chapter 7 about 12 to 13 minutes and, Ken states that a recent move in education is to focus on what students should have in terms of capabilities as a result of their education.
 He says this is a good idea.
 This is exactly parallel what I think is a good idea when I say that we should work backwards not only from a profession but even from a specific employer.
 Similarly, specific classes should work backwards from Desired capabilities.
 When we say should we are proposing that this approach will lead to a higher quality for a lower price, but this does need to be proven and it does assumed that hire Kody for a lower price is better.
 But that’s not really controversial.
 Ken goes further than to state that capabilities as the proper ends and he actually states eight competencies which she thinks all students must end up with.
 I think this is substantially more controversial.
 He does not demonstrate hire chief meant being associated with these except through possible reasoning, and he leaves out quite a few important competencies in the job market, he also disregards that mini capabilities should be self selected by the students in other words Capability production should be individualized

 On further reflection cans eight capabilities are even further controversial because some of them directly a pose what Caplan’s Argues that employers are looking for, such as being normalAnd conforming, which seems to be somewhat opposed to being creative and innovative.
 By the way I’m not arguing with Ken, I think the capabilities he names are very often cool, but he doesn’t very well prove the necessity of these and neither are they obviously what employers want, even if they are good for the purposes of human capital and real learning

 Add about the 16 minute mark, can it gives a list of what is meant by critical thinking and that it is in excess of formal reasoning.
 This is interesting and relates to my conversation on Weather critical thinking is affectively detailed thinking.
 I think detailed thinking is different from what Ken has in mind, but Kenst seems to use many terms in his own way rather than in a way tradition of the literature

-In chapter 710 of poses engagement to boredom.
-This seems kind of obvious but I’m not sure that connection has been made in the literature.
-So in this view passion become synonymous with or at least operationalized by engagement, so be sure to reference that link with papers.

-Can also mix is public and private interest in his description of the egg capabilities all students should have for example one of them is being a good citizen which is inextricably intertwined to a functioning democracy according to Ken.
+Ken also mixes public and private interest in his description of the egg capabilities all students should have for example one of them is being a good citizen which is inextricably intertwined to a functioning democracy according to Ken.
 However one this seems to be a social benefit not a private benefit and to this restricts his concepts of education only to the Society switch wish to maintain a democratic system.

-He also engages additional argument without the use of evidence are in the use of superlative saying things like dance is the best way to understand another cultures are experience.

-Cannot Robinson considers to be a science while other academics consider it to be a liberal art.

 At the 33 minute mark ken discusses design thinking.
 This is a common paradigm in agile software development and also in professional design more broadly.
 Ken does a good job of emphasizing the importance of teaching entire modes of thinking and application over or equal to specific classes, facts, and skills.
 I wonder if learning by reasoning is more robust against fadeout and framework based learning is like a macrocosm of reasoning to a solution.
 Eg economic analysis or design thinking or agile planning, where knowledge of a new concept can fit inside of an existing framework, and sometimes the framework can even help or lead to the discovery of the new information.
 Anecdotally I’ve often found reasoning to an answer far easier than memorization

-Kenst vans a large portion of the second half of chapter 7 because we are removing the distinction between classroom-based learning and Learn outside of the classroom.
-He emphasizes a pedagogical approach called big picture learning, which in turn emphasizes internship.
-He also sticks up for vocational learning

 Chapter 7/8 is about testing.
 One teacher estimates standardized test prep requires about one month of work per year.
 The issues raised are the common issues and no innovative solutions are discussed.
 As economists often remark, obvious to our paradigm, it is not obvious that these tests are a net bad or a poor return on investment despite having some real costs.
 Ken states that there are two main problems, neither of which I consider claimed in a convincing way: 1, instead of becoming a means to better education, standardization has become an ends in itself, and 2) tests focus on limited forms of response, such as multiple choice, they don’t focus on what’s important, they eschew complexity or nuance, and they don’t account for situational factors on the part of the test taker